European shares fall after euro zone data, weak results

 The STOXX 600 auto index traded at 17.3 times its forecast earnings for the next 12 months, compared with a 16.7 multiple for the equivalent sector on the Thomson Reuters North America index, Thomson Reuters StarMine data showed.

-Fiat and Peugeot, which rely on Europe for 30 percent and 70 percent of their sales, fell 4.5 percent and 2.6 percent respectively.
+Fiat FIA.MI and Peugeot (PEUP.PA), which rely on Europe for 30 percent and 70 percent of their sales, fell 4.5 percent and 2.6 percent respectively.

 "The daily MACD (moving average convergence divergence) is posting a bearish divergence for the first time since the rally began in December 2011 and the daily oscillators are losing upward momentum," Nicolas Suiffet, a technical analyst at Trading Central, said.